 In partnership with the civil nuclear industry, national security agencies and regulatory bodies the CNC will deter any attacker whose intent is the theft or sabotage of nuclear material whether static or in transit.
 If an attack occurs CNC will defend that material and deny access to it.
 If material is seized or high consequence facilities compromised the CNC will recover control of the facility and regain custody of the material.

-- Supporting our officers and staff - with the successful conclusion of the future Terms and Conditions of Service negotiations for police officers and the introduction of a new enhanced pension scheme for all employees
+- Supporting our people - implementation of the new Terms and Conditions of Service for our officers and the enhancement of our organisational wellbeing, performance, development and engagement strategies